wptrainingteam/wp-cli/README.md

 ### Working with Database using WP CLI.

-* Here we have already learned to create the DataBase, WP CLI can be use to do few more with the DataBase.
+* Here we have already learned to create the Database, WP CLI can be use to do few more with the Database.

 * To create and drop the database.
 ```